svioletg/lydian/README.md

 ## Usage: Running the bot

-Lydian's main command is `lydian-start`, which will start running the bot.
+Lydian's main command is `lydian`, which will start running the bot.
 When attempting to run, Lydian will check for a file named `lydian-config.toml` in your current working directory (the directory you ran the command from), and will exit with an error if one is not present.
 If it does see this file, it will begin to use that directory for storing data related to the bot like logs and downloaded media.
-You should make a folder somewhere on your PC, for example named `lydian`, make a new file called `lydian-config.toml` (ensure the file extension really *is* `.toml`), then run `lydian-start` in that folder.
+You should make a folder somewhere on your PC, for example named `lydian`, make a new file called `lydian-config.toml` (ensure the file extension really *is* `.toml`), then run `lydian` in that folder.

 The bot can be stopped either by using the `stop` command, or hitting Ctrl+C while focused on the window.